 It’s also a good idea to identify all the key stakeholders on your side, people who need to have a say in the development, who hold key bits of information, or crucially, have final sign-off.
 That way your designer will know who to involve and ensure they are getting the full picture at each stage.

 Tip 3: Give Effective Feedback

 Design feedback is an area of potential friction between client and designer, but handled well it can be one of the most productive stages in any project.
-If you’ve been working collaboratively from a good initial brief then there shouldn’t really be any unpleasant surprises the designs your agency delivers, but inevitably there will be stuff that needs tweaking.
+If you’ve been working collaboratively from a good initial brief then there shouldn’t really be any unpleasant surprises in the designs your agency delivers.
+But inevitably there will aspects that need tweaking.

 If multiple people will be giving feedback from the client-side it’s a good idea to try and collate the results and get agreement so that you can deliver a coherent and consistent set of action points to your designer.
 They’ll thank you for it and you’ll be helping to ensure you get the most out of the process.

 It’s often said that ‘content is king’ so considering carefully what content to include in your website is an important aspect of its development.